godotengine/godot-docs/tutorials/step_by_step/scenes_and_nodes.rst

 a 2D Node type), and the Label appears, selected, at the top left corner of the viewport.

-The node appears in the scene tree editor (box in the top right corner), and the label properties apear in the Inspector (box in the bottom right corner).
+The node appears in the scene tree editor (box in the top left corner), and the label properties appear in the Inspector (box on the right side).

-The next step, will be to change the "Text" Property of the label, let change it to "Hello, World!":
+The next step will be to change the "Text" Property of the label, let's change it to "Hello, World!":

 .. image:: /img/hw.png